Text TALK to 38255 or call this toll-free number 1-844-493-TALK (8255).

 Visit the Colorado Crisis Services for more information.
-If you or someone you know is experiencing a medical emergency, call 911.

 Supported by the Douglas County Commissioners, in response to several tragic mental health-related incidents, the Douglas County Mental Health Initiative has worked to unite community partners to address unmet mental health needs, connect people to mental health services and prevent those in need from falling through the cracks of the mental health system.

-A unique response team of fire/EMS, law enforcement and a clinician responding at the scene when mental health is the primary issue.
+Community Response Team (CRT) – A unique response team of fire/EMS, law enforcement and a clinician responding at the scene when mental health is the primary issue.
 Each team member fills a unique role to ensure safety, conduct medical clearances, and assess mental health needs.
 There are two teams, each with a case manager.

-The Mental Health Navigator addresses acute and complex mental health needs referred to the County Attorney.
+Mental Health Navigator – The Mental Health Navigator addresses acute and complex mental health needs referred to the County Attorney.

 The Douglas County Mental Health Initiative Community Response Team program is the recipient of an ICMA 2018 Local Government Program Excellence Award in Community Health and Safety.